-Movie Details

-Allen

-Date Released: 25 Oct 1979 Revenue: \$ 11,200,000.00

-Starring: Ian Holm as Ash -- Click a role to select it and display its

-Harry Dean Stanton as Brett Tom Skerritt as Dallas information in the editing part below.

-John Hurt as Kane

-Veronica Cartwright as Lambert Yaphet Kotto as Parker

-Sigourney Weaver as Ripley

-Anémone Use the browser to choose

-Miou-Miou an actor for the selected role.

-Kareem Abdul-Jabbar Edit the name of the selected role

-RoleName: Ash

-Click here to create a new, empty role.

-Incert (New Strington Delate Click here to delete the selected role.

-dafabase

-Click here to save your work in the

-Movie Search remove the roles you deleted, and save

-changes you made to existing roles).
+Movie Details Alien Category:Horror Date Released:25 Oct 1979 Revenue:\$ 11,200,000.00 Starring: Ian Holm as Ash Harry Dean Stanton as Brett Click a role to select it and display its information in the editing part below.
+Tom Skernit as Dallas John Hurt as Kane Veronica Cartwright as Lambert information in the editing part below.
+Yaphet Kotto as Parker Sigourney Weaver as Ripley Anémone Use the browser to choose an actor for the selected role.
+Kareem Abdul-Jabbar Isabelle Adjani Edit the name of the selected role.
+RoleName: Ash Click here to create a new, empty role.
+Insert/New Save to database Click here to delete the selected role.
+Movie Search Click here to save your work in the database (add the new roles you inserted, remove the roles you deleted, and save changes you made to existing roles).